leenathomas01/Stability-Before-Alignment/README.md

 This repository describes a structural stability layer for self-modifying optimisation systems.
 The mechanisms documented here are intended to operate independently of model capability or value alignment objectives.

+## Context

+This framework is informed by concepts from control theory, fault-tolerant systems design, and AI safety research on objective robustness and corrigibility.
+It focuses specifically on the architectural stability layer required for coherent self-modifying optimisation systems.

 ---

 ## The Six Structural Mechanisms